ujjwal-shekhar/personal-site/src/content/post/miptCppCourse/mipt-cpp-course.md

 unsigned char e; // EB
-unsigned char f = e; // EB, but now f gets "erroneous value" assert(e == f); // This evaluates to true since both
+unsigned char f = e; // EB, but now f gets "erroneous value" assert(e == f); // This evaluates to true since both are erroneous
 ```

-Note that in the above example, `c` still gets removed due to the UBness of b in the next line triggering the unreachable-ness to UB code NOT by any fault of `a` or `c`.
+Note that in the above example, `c` still gets optimized due to the UBness of `b` in the next line `char d = b + 1`; NOT by any fault of `a` or `c` being undefined/assigned to undefined.
 EB is allowed to be done, AND recommended by the compiler to diagnose, garbage in garbage out.

 ### Homework